MegaExE/megaexe/README.md

 This github I use when I want to code, learn and do stuff.
 I know some basic program language of Python, Bash, html, java script, c/c++, Java.
-Sometime I will try out and randomly make apps by using android studio
+Sometime I will try out and randomly make apps by using android studio.

 Stick around, and maybe I'll post something cool!